acw414/eLISA/README.md

     - say it needs to be a tab-delimited table with semicolons seperating the taxonomic info in the last column
   - say this only works for US within inland range
   - make our DOI + include how to cite us
+  - say what part of origin r we are using : which functions/features. which databases do they analyze? what info do these databases have?

 ***How the README should be structured***
 rubric : https://github.com/pceeb/UCLA_Spring_2019/blob/master/Term_project/Rubric.md